shoelim/old-predicting-rare-critical-transitions-in-multiscale-systems/README.md

-This folder contains complete codes that reproduce the figures and results in https://arxiv.org/abs/1908.03771.
+This repository contains complete codes that reproduce the figures and results in https://arxiv.org/abs/1908.03771.